Rush Limbaugh on the cutting edge of societal evolution on the most listened to radio talk show in America.

 He said that the Cambridge police acted stupidly in taking the actions they did.

-Second, and more important, the president suggested that somehow, at least implied, there was a link between what happened here and the history of problems between uh persons of color and law enforcement.
+Second, and more important, the president suggested that somehow, at least implied, there was a link between what happened here and the history of problems between persons of color and law enforcement.

-And uh it isn't true in Cambridge.
+And while that, well, is true in some localities, and it isn't true in Cambridge.

 It wasn't true in this case.